-VIC B. LINDEN & SON SIGN ADVERTISING
+VIC B. LINDEN & SONS SIGN ADVERTISING

 The committee is comprised of Spokane Sports Commission board members, as well as sportswriters, broadcasters and other sports-minded people in the community.
-Nomination categories are as follows; athlete, coach, contributor, and Special Category.
+Nomination categories are as follows; athlete, coach, contributor, and special category.
 To be eligible for nomination to the Inland Northwest Sports Hall of Fame, the candidate must have been a resident of the Inland Northwest at the time he or she gained recognition.

 Athletes are not eligible for consideration until five years after his or her last competition.
 Coaches will be eligible three years after their last coaching date, or retirement.
 Contributors are eligible at the discretion of the committee.
 Under special circumstances, the Hall of Fame Committee has the ability to waive requirements for athletes and coaches.

 The Inland Northwest Sports Hall of Fame Committee, in considering qualified nominees, shall limit annual selection to no more than two athletes, two coaches, one contributor, and one special category.